pankaj-creativitis/bcg/README.md

 4. Make a zip of all such json files created and upload it  POST call on URI: http://localhost:8080/bcgNew/webapi/generateCode/uploadJsonZip/path_to_your_json_zip_file

-After following these steps the code (dtos, daos and services) will be generated in respective client packages.
+After following these steps the code (dtos, daos and services) will be generated in respective client packages in the same project.
+Future plan is to generate the code files in the client specified project location.

 # Note:
 The URI http://localhost:8080/bcgNew/webapi/generateCode/uploadPojoZip/path_to_your_pojo_zip_file is partially working.
 First we need to manually insert the required pojos in the package "BCG5.bcg.business.client.pojos" and then make a zip of the same pojos to upload on the above URI.
 Work in progress to make a single call which uploads pojos in project as well as processes the pojos.